Seeking a Friend for the End of the World: Plot

 Along the way, Dodge and Penny run out of gas, witness the bizarre death of suicidal motorist Glenn whose plan to pay an assassin to kill him without warning pays off, see the beginning of an orgy at a chain restaurant but leave hurriedly before the frenzied sex begins, have sex themselves in a pick-up truck, and spend a night in jail.
 They get a ride to Camden, New Jersey, where they meet Penny's ex-boyfriend, Speck, who is prepared for the apocalypse with a well-stocked underground bunker.
 Speck has a working satellite phone and lets Penny contact her family.
 Penny and Dodge borrow a car from Speck and eventually make it to Olivia's family home.
 They walk up to the door of the home but find no one home and then spend the day together; they realize a mutual affection.
 Penny discovers a letter from Olivia to her parents, which reveals her address.
-Penny and Dodge drive to Olivia's home, where Dodge leaves her a letter to Olivia, expressing his feelings for Penny.
+Penny and Dodge drive to Olivia's home, where Dodge leaves a letter for Olivia.

 Later, they go to the house of the man who Dodge promised could take Penny to England.
 The man turns out to be his estranged father, Frank.
 After making amends with Frank, Dodge puts a sleeping Penny into his father's plane, whispering to her that she is the real love of his life.
 Frank and Penny depart, leaving Dodge behind.

-Dodge takes refuge in Penny's apartment and awaits his imminent death until she unexpectedly returns, upset that he allowed her to leave.
+After one final news broadcast reveals that Matilda will make an impact one week earlier than originally reported, meaning there is less than a day left, Dodge takes refuge in Penny's apartment and awaits his imminent death; she unexpectedly returns, upset that he allowed her to leave.
 They lie in bed and comfort each other as they feel the tremor of the asteroid's impact.
-Penny expresses regret at not having met Dodge sooner, while he assures her that their meeting had been opportune.
+Penny regrets not having met Dodge sooner, while he assures her that their meeting had been opportune.
 Penny smiles as everything fades to white.